-Until I master both, will my Portuguese look like this: Oi, é muito engraçado que o Chinês 會亂
+Until I master both, my brain will want to speak Portuguese like this: Oi, é muito engraçado que o Chinês 會亂

 There’s an explanation called the Sapir-Whorf Hypothesis.
-According to it, language affects how you think.
-Some might say how you think affects language.
+According to it, language affects how we think.
+But some might say how we think affects language.